apollographql/apollo-schema-reporting-preview-docs/README.md

+# Archival
+This repo was archived by the Apollo Security team on 2023-05-26

+Please reach out at security@apollographql.com with questions.

 # [Developer Preview] Apollo Schema Reporting

 **Apollo Schema Reporting** is a protocol (and an implementation of that protocol) that enables GraphQL servers to automatically register their schema with Apollo Graph Manager.